-APPLICATION MATERIALS TO CONTROL EXPLANATIONS When shoots are 8 to 10 inches long.
+APPLICATION MATERIALS TO CONTROL EXPLANATIONS 1.
+When shoots are 8 to 10 inches long.
 Bordeaux, 8-12-100.
-See Sections 17 and 18 for instructions for making bordeaux.
-Black-rot, downy mildew, and dead- arm.
+See Sections 11 and 12 for instructions for making bordeaux.
+Black-rot and downy mildew.
 Applications 1 and 2 are usually very important for rot control in seasons when it develops in epidemic form.
 They should be made every year as insurance against rot.
-Refer to Section 76 for further discussion of black-rot.
+Refer to Section 72 for further discussion of black-rot.
 2. Just as the blossom buds are opening.
-Bordeaux, 8-12-100, and lead arsenate, 3 lbs in each 100 gallons of spray.
-(Refer to Sections 17 and 18 for instructions for making bordeaux).
+Bordeaux, 8-12-100, and lead arsenate, 3 lbs. in each 100 gallons of spray.
+(Refer to Sections 11 and 12 for in- structions for making bordeaux).
 Use 2 lbs. potash or resin fish oil soap to aid in berry moth control by increasing penetration.
-3 qts. summer oil emulsion (Section 27) may be substituted for soap.
 Black-rot, berry-moth, downy mildew and rose-chafer.
 If rose chafer is present, use 5 lbs. lead arsenate and perhaps a gallon of cheap molasses.
 This is a critical application for the control of berry moth.
 3. Immediately after fruit sets.
-Bordeaux, 8-12-100, and lead arsenate, 3 lbs, in each 100 gallons of spray.
-Use 2 lbs. potash resin or fish oil soap to aid in berry moth control.
-3 qts. summer oil emulsion (Section 27) may be substituted for soap.
+Bordeaux, 8-12-100, and lead arsenate, 3 lbs. in each 100 gallons of spray.
+Use 2 lbs. potash or resin fish oil soap to aid in berry moth control.
 Black-rot, downy mildew, berry-moth and rose-chafer.
 If rose chafer is very bad or berry moth very plentiful, make this application four days earlier.
 4. Two weeks after full bloom.
 Bordeaux, 8-12-100, and colcium arsenate, 2 lbs., in each 100 gallons of spray.
-Black-rot, downy mildew and berry-moth (See Section 77).
+Black-rot, downy mildew and berry- moth (See Section 73).
 This application is imperative for berry moth control, as the use of an arsenical at a later date, as formerly advised, no longer seems justified because of danger of excessive residue.
 About the time the berries begin to touch, or just before first leaf- hoppers acquire wings.
-Bordeaux, 4-6-100, and nicotine sulphate, 1 pint, and 3 lbs. potash fish-oil soap in each 100 gallons of spray.
-Black-rot, downy mildew, and leaf-hopper.
+Bordeaux, 4-6-100, and nicotine sul- phate, 1 pint in each 100 gallons of spray, Black-rot, downy mildew, and leaf- hopper.
 This application should be made if black- rot and mildew threaten.
 Usually the first application for leaf-hopper control may be made at this time.
-(See Section 78).
+(See Section 74).
 Omit the nicotine sulphate if hop- pers are not present in injurious num- bers.